The Myths of Education:

 The prairie dogs stayed out of school and fought the tax levy because the administration would not add digging and burrowing to the curriculum.
 They apprenticed their children to a badger and later joined the groundhogs and gophers to start a successful private school.

 Does this fable have a moral?

 Truth is, schooling is helpful, but not necessary for success.

 This is where we differentiate between schooling and learning.
 A good education can translate into success in life, but the connection between more time spent in school and success in life is weak.

 But where does it really get us?
 Students retire from school, never wanting to study again in their lives.
-They aim to get that good 9-5 job, get a family, then settle in to a life of luxury, materialism, and complaining about the weather.
+They aim to get that good 9-5 job, get a family, then settle into a life of luxury, materialism, and complaining about the weather and their student loans.
 Outside of their job and home, their connection to the world is whatever comes to them on TV or the Internet.
 They live for the weekend, entertainment, fashion, and comfort.
 They are the obedient and faithful consumers they were trained to be.
 They have been socialized.

 In contrast, the individuals who choose to step outside the expected norms are the ones who seem happier.
-These are the they who are less likely to follow the trends, but to set them.
+These are the ones that are less likely to follow the trends, but to set them.
 They are the ones who are in a position to really make a difference in the world.

 Truth is, the learning brain needs immediate feedback.
 Delayed feedback can slow learning.